Academic Conference

 Richard Kneller, Professor of Economics, University of Nottingham

-Emily Lydgate, Reader in Environmental Law, University of Sussex
+Emily Lydgate, Professor of Environmental Law, University of Sussex

 Mairi Spowage, Professor of Practice and Director of the Fraser of Allander Institute, University of Strathclyde